Vikas-Surera/github-repo-list/README.md

-## Develop a single page application using Angular/React/Vue to display the list of GitHub repositories.
+## React App to display the list of GitHub repositories.

 You can use the below sample API to get the repo list